Consider these practice areas within your organisation. Do you need to make changes in the way these are addressed?

 - Shorter length of stay in hospital when residents/clients are admitted

 - Improved quality of palliative care for older persons near the end of life in their usual place of residence

 - Increased knowledge, skills and confidence in clinical care staff in providing palliative care

-The ELDAC Working Together Toolkit has been created to help middle and upper level managers create partnerships between aged, primary and palliative care services.
+The ELDAC Linkages Toolkit has been created to help middle and upper level managers create partnerships between aged, primary and palliative care services.
 It takes you through the processes to establish and implement effective and sustainable partnerships between service providers.